a-vanriet/qpl-jekyll/index.md

 ### Previous QPL Editions

-An archive of all previous QPL editions is available [here](https://www.mathstat.dal.ca/~selinger/qpl/).
+An archive of all previous QPL editions is [available](https://www.mathstat.dal.ca/~selinger/qpl/).

 ###### Copyright